James Hiebert

 Lead, Computational Support

-James Hiebert joined PCIC in October 2009 as a member of the computation support group.
+James Hiebert joined PCIC in October 2009 as team lead for the Computational Support Group.
 He was previously a Physical Scientist in the Coast Survey Development Lab of the U.S. National Oceanic and Atmospheric Administration (NOAA), in Washington, DC.
 James earned his master's degree in computer science from the University of Oregon, focusing on peer-to-peer networking and Internet routing.
 Following his graduate studies, James sought to apply computer science to more ecological and environmental problems leading him to his three year term as a Physical Scientist with the National Oceanic and Atmospheric Administration (NOAA), supporting NOAA's ocean mapping efforts and the development of its hydrographic techniques.
 James draws on his multi-disciplinary computer science experience to support PCIC's work on climate change and variability impacts.
 Much of James's free time is devoted to hiking, climbing, camping, running and generally exploring wild places.

 Education: